Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

-\subsection{Obstruction for the energy filtration}
+\subsubsection{Obstruction for the energy filtration}

-In Theorem \ref{Whitehead-Leangth-filtration -thm}, we have constructed an ud-homotopy inverse $\bar\g$ for the reduction $\bar\f$ within the energy-zero components.
-Our next goal is to carry out an induction with respect to the energy filtration, and we treat the $\bar\g$ as the base case.
-In contrast to the length filtration, a key difference is that given a fixed $\beta\neq 0$, the divisor axiom equations (\ref{DivisorAxiom}) will involve $\f_{k,\beta}$ for distinct $k\in\mathbb N$.
-Inspired by this, we define
+In Theorem \ref{Whitehead-Leangth-filtration -thm}, we constructed an ud-homotopy inverse $\bar\g$ for the reduction $\bar\f$ \textit{within the zero-energy components}.
+Our next step involves inductive constructions for the energy filtration.
+Unlike the length filtration, a notable distinction is that for a given $\beta \neq 0$, the divisor axiom equations (\ref{DivisorAxiom}) engage $\f_{k,\beta}$ across various $k\in\mathbb N$.